 Radiance is a radiometric quantity.
 It can be defined both for light sources and for light arriving at some location, as explained in the following two sections.
+Essentially, the radiance can be considered as radiant intensity per unit area, but a real understanding of the subject requires more thoughts, as presented in the following.

 Radiance of Arriving Light

 The radiance of arriving light is defined as follows.
-We consider a situation where light from an extended light source hits some small area, which is oriented such that it is hit by the light in a perpendicular fashion.
+We consider a situation where light from an extended light source hits some small area, which (for a first consideration) is oriented such that it is hit by the light in a perpendicular fashion.
 The irradiance E is then the optical power hitting that area divided by the magnitude of that area.
 The radiance L is the irradiance per solid angle, or the optical power per unit area and solid angle.
 That solid angle refers to the directions from which the mentioned area receives light from the light source.
 The vertex of that solid angle is located at the center of the considered area.
 (It is important to always use the vertex corresponding to the considered area; the areal element and the direction cone belong together.)

 We may generalize this for non-normal incidence (see Figure 1); we then also need to divide by cos θ (with θ being the angle of incidence, measured against the normal direction) in order to take into account that we could get more power to the areal element by orienting it towards the source.